Hermie Hopperhead: Scrap Panic: Gameplay

-If the player collects 400 stars, they can get a new life.
+If the player collects 400 stars, they can get an extra life.

-In some stage, it may had more than one path to end that stage and each path will lead you to next stage or some hidden stage, shortcut.

-Enemies in the game include mutant, ex: car tire, shoe, pin, lighters, bubbleman,.... and some stage will had BOSS.

 Plot

 The story follows the eponymous Hermie as he witnesses an egg leap out of a trashcan and, peering inside said receptacle, falls into an alternate dimension.

 Development and release

-Hermie Hopperhead: Scrap Panic was developed by Yuke's.
+Hermie Hopperhead: Scrap Panic was the second game developed by Yuke's.
+Japan Studio assisted on development.
 The game was released on September 29, 1995, for the PlayStation by Sony Computer Entertainment.
 It was re-released under The Best for Family budget range on December 6, 1996.
 Hermie Hopperhead has not been available on the Japanese PlayStation Store.